joonho3020/joonho3020.github.io/content/articles/xls-article.md

 }
 ```

-Another good decision they made was not to include any compiler dialects.
-Dialects typically fragment the compiler infrastructure and hinder the interoperability of passes.
+Another good decision they made was to avoid compiler dialects.
+Dialects typically fragment the compiler infrastructure and hinder pass interoperability.
+Just look at the number of [CIRCT dialects](https://circt.llvm.org/docs/Dialects/).
+One would need a huge amount of pain tolerance to work in such a codebase.

 ### Generic tooling side

 XLS also offers some strong features in terms of generic tooling.

-- First of all, the inline testbench is quite lightweight and easy to use—definitely an improvement over writing Verilog testbenches.
+- Inline testbench support is an improvement over writing Verilog testbenches

-- In XLS, you can “JIT” your design into native code to perform functional simulation, which is a benefit of the custom compiler approach.
-This method is fast and useful for the initial pipecleaning of the design.
-Additionally, the ability to use print statements for debugging is another advantage.
+- In XLS, the design can be JIT'ed into native code to perform functional simulation, a benefit of the custom compiler approach.
+The simulator runs fast and allows printf debugging

-- Bazel is used as the main build system.
-Its caching and incremental compilation support provide a very quick edit-run-debug loop (though this is more of a compliment toward Bazel).
+- Although more of a compliment towards Bazel, tight integration with it enables caching and incremental compilation, providing a tight edit-run-debug loop

 ---

-## XLS pitfalls
+## Why XLS is Useless

-There are a few poor design decisions in XLS.
-Let’s take a look at each one.

-### Abstraction is all that matters
+One does not need a huge amount of intelligence to tell that using XLS will harm their productivity, rather than improve it.
+Let us see why.

+### No Control Flow Synthesis

-The biggest problem with XLS is that the abstraction on which this language is built is fundamentally “wrong”.
-Traditional HLS tools (e.g., Catapult or SystemC) have a significant advantage over hand-written RTL by allowing developers to work at higher levels of abstraction.
-These tools typically support control flow synthesis, freeing designers from having to reason about the control path on a cycle-by-cycle, bit-by-bit basis.
-Automating this process alleviates a huge burden, as debugging control flow is where hardware designers spend much of their time.
+The biggest problem with XLS is that the **abstraction it provides is fundamentally wrong** for an HLS tool.
+Traditional HLS[^3] has a clear advantage over RTL because it supports control-flow synthesis.
+Automating this process removes a major burden, since debugging control flow is where hardware designers spend a large portion of their time.

-However, XLS sets its abstraction boundary by not supporting control flow synthesis.
-This means that if you have a complex FSM (Finite State Machine) to implement, you cannot describe the circuit in an imperative-style language and rely on the compiler to synthesize the control logic.
-Instead, you must explicitly instantiate all the hardware state required to control the FSM and manually ensure it behaves as expected.

-Let’s consider an example.
+XLS, however, does not support control-flow synthesis, undermining the entire point of using HLS in the first place.
+Without it, implementing anything with a nontrivial FSM requires manually instantiating all the hardware state and control logic, rather than expressing the design in an imperative style.
+At that point, writing XLS is not much different from writing RTL.

 The code block below is a GCD module expressed in XLS.
-As you can see, all the necessary state to express the FSM (i.e., GCDState) has been explicitly instantiated by the programmer.
-Moreover, the next function closely resembles an FSM written in RTL, which is definitely not what we want from an HLS tool.
+As one can see, all the necessary state to express the FSM (i.e., GCDState) has been explicitly instantiated by the programmer.
+The `next` function closely resembles an FSM written in RTL.

 ```rust
 struct GCDState<N: u32> {